jjgranata/javaFtp/README.md

 We need:

 Sender
-Chunking the file-to-send in 1kb-1mb pieces.
+[P]Chunking the file-to-send in 1kb-1mb pieces.
-Use sha-1 checksum to verify integrity
-Get chunk/hash and encrypt with XOR cipher
+[x]Use sha-1 checksum to hash for integrity verification [x]Get chunk/hash and encrypt with XOR cipher
-Ascii armoring with MIME Base64 encoding before sending Send again if a transmission fails (at least 3 times) Notify of termination
+[ ]Ascii armoring with MIME Base64 encoding before sending [ ]Send again if a transmission fails (at least 3 times) [ ]Notify of termination

 Receiver
-Authentication of name/password.
+[ ]Authentication of name/password.
 Stored.
-If transmission fails, notify sender to send again.
+[ ]If transmission fails, notify sender to send again.
-Save data chunks on success.
+[ ]Save data chunks on success.
-Notify of completion and termination
+[ ]Notify of completion and termination
-Terminate connection
+[ ]Terminate connection

 Features - Sender